-Materials such as open-graded aggregate to be used within the MH-3 excavation will be documented to be clean, either through submittal to MDE of a certification from the supplier (for quarry stone) or by testing and approval by MDE prior to use.
+Materials such as open-graded aggregate to be used within the MH-3 excavation will be documented to be clean, either through submittal to MDE and prior approval of a certification from the supplier (for quarry stone) or by testing and approval by MDE prior to use.
+A copy of the Clean Stone Certificate provided by Vulcan Materials to Clark subcontractor Metro Materials for pump station work is provided in Appendix F.